Prescription Migraine Medications

 - Which migraine medications are safe to use during pregnancy?

 - Which migraine medications are safe to use while breastfeeding?

 Migraine medications overview

-Migraine is a serious, potentially life-threatening neurological disease that affects nearly 32 million Americans, the majority of whom are women.
+Migraine is a serious, potentially life-threatening neurological disease that affects nearly 36 million Americans, the majority of whom are women.
+The American Migraine Foundation estimates that one in every four American households has at least one member with migraine.
 The hallmark symptom of migraine is an escalating, often unbearable, debilitating headache that is commonly described as intense throbbing or pulsating pain in one area of the head.
 The pain may be accompanied by extreme sensitivity to light and sound, nausea, and vomiting.
 In some people, migraines are preceded by visual disturbances known as auras that may include flashing lights, zigzag lines, or temporary blindness.

 Migraine medications do not cure migraines.
 Instead, migraine drugs treat the symptoms using one of two approaches.
 Some migraine drugs relieve symptoms.
 Other migraine drugs are used to prevent a migraine attack.